babel/website/_posts/2016-12-06-the-state-of-babel.md

 ESLint doesn't support new language features until they reach Stage 4 of the proposals process.
 For this reason we maintain [babel-eslint](https://github.com/babel/babel-eslint) (a custom ESLint parser) so you can continue to lint JavaScript with experimental syntax.

 This project was one of the hardest projects to work on: because it is just a compatibility layer between Babel and ESLint there is inherently a constant need for updates when either projects update and a high risk of unexpected changes due to monkey-patching.
-It was unforunate to get issues like [babel/babel-eslint#243](https://github.com/babel/babel-eslint/issues/243) or [babel/babel-eslint#267](https://github.com/babel/babel-eslint/issues/267).
+It was unfortunate to get issues like [babel/babel-eslint#243](https://github.com/babel/babel-eslint/issues/243) or [babel/babel-eslint#267](https://github.com/babel/babel-eslint/issues/267).

 To that end, we'd like to lessen the maintenance burden of this project by improving our scope and traversal interop with ESLint.
 It might even be interesting to be able to write ESLint rules using babel APIs or vice versa?